Free University of Berlin: Admissions

 In some cases (especially Medicine, Psychology and Political Science), the NC every year is as high as 1.0 (see Grades in Germany and Abitur).

 Critical applicants which just scored slightly below the NC can be invited to a selective interview or an entry exam, depending on the department/faculty.

-Applicants at Charité medical school who do not directly fulfill the NC-criteria have to pass an entry exam, which covers the basic fields of Mathematics, Biology, Chemistry and Physics in addition to passing a selective interview.
+Applicants at Charité medical school who do not directly fulfill the NC-criteria have to pass an entry exam, which covers the basic fields of Mathematics, Biology, Chemistry, and Physics in addition to passing a selective interview.
 Both results are then added to the Abitur grade.
 The final decision depends on the results of the competitors.

 Teaching and learning

 Free University of Berlin operates on a semester calendar where the winter term begins on 1 October and ends on 31 March.
 The exact same model can be found at almost every university in Germany.
-The time where lectures are being held varies each year, normally beginning around mid-October and ending as early as mid-February.
+The time when lectures are being held varies each year, normally beginning around mid-October and ending as early as mid-February.

 Free University of Berlin offers a broad spectrum of subjects in over 190 degree programs.
 A speciality of the FU is the possibility to study a vast number of "small subjects" (e.g. theater and film studies, Egyptology, Byzantine studies, Jewish studies, Turkology, Sinology, Communication studies, Meteorology, Bioinformatics, Biochemistry) with a high level of specialization.
 Due to the Bologna process, most of the undergraduate programs are now leading to the three-year Bachelor's degree with 180 ECTS.
-At Free University of Berlin, Bachelor programs are generally divided into three categories: a regular Bachelor called "Mono-Bachelor", a combined Bachelor ("Kombi-Bachelor") consisting of two fields of studies and a combined Bachelor with a teaching option.
+At the Free University of Berlin, Bachelor programs are generally divided into three categories: a regular Bachelor called "Mono-Bachelor", a combined Bachelor ("Kombi-Bachelor") consisting of two fields of study, and a combined Bachelor with a teaching option.
 Besides the core subject(s), all students are required to complete a series of courses related to general professional skills (ABV).

 The old Diplom and Magister artium programs are still running, but do not accept new admissions anymore.
-In the fields of Medicine, Veterinary Medicine, Dentistry, Pharmacy and the law, students enroll in programs with Staatsexamen.
+In the fields of Medicine, Veterinary Medicine, Dentistry, Pharmacy, and Law, students enroll in programs with Staatsexamen.
 Free University of Berlin also offers a variety of graduate degrees, from the master's degree to doctoral degrees.